kampro/kampro.github.io/_drafts/defer.md

 }
 {% endhighlight %}

-In this example we have a couple of ugly things, first of all, we wrote an instruction that disconnects twice, secondly, we open the connection at the begining of the method and we close it at the end, it means that we can forget about the diconnecting instruction.
+In this example we have a couple of ugly things, first of all, we wrote an instruction that disconnects twice, secondly, we open the connection at the beginning of the method and we close it at the end, it means that we can forget about the disconnecting instruction.
 Using `defer` we can keep this code more readable and better organised, `countRemoteFiles` might look like this

 {% highlight swift %}